 In 2006 the training side of the company was sold but the offices and premises were refurbished and leased to various companies.
 The name was also changed to West Herts Charity Trust Limited.
 The aims of the company became to support and assist other charities by providing suitable training and vehicles including minibuses.

-To date we have provided 80 vehicles and mini buses, some with wheelchair access to local charities.
-These include Watford, St Albans and Berkhamstead Hospices Scout Groups, Air cadets, Mencap, Schools, Charities and other worthy causes.
-The value of the contributions over the last 10 years has been well over £1,200,000
+To date we have provided 114 vehicles and mini buses, some with wheelchair access to local charities.
+These include Watford, St Albans and Berkhamstead Hospices, Scout Groups, Air cadets, Food banks, Schools, Charities and other worthy causes.
+The value of the contributions over the last 22 years has been over £2.7 million

 The company from the very start was a registered charity which does not make profits, pay dividends or remunerate the Directors.
 We feel that the assistance we give to other small charities is very rewarding and our contribution is to assist with their work.